oisler/Simple-Tic-Tac-Toe/README.md

 # Simple-Tic-Tac-Toe

-A minimalistic plain java implementation of the game tic tac toe, which everyone knows.
+A minimalistic plain java implementation of the game tic tac toe.

 ## Provided by JetBrains Academy